Intersubjectivity as a principle determining physical observables and non-classicality

-As a special case of Proposition \ref{properties of intersubjectivity}-(i), a joint measurement of intersubjective measurements must be intersubjective.
+As a special case of statement (i), a joint measurement of intersubjective measurements must be intersubjective.
 However, a joint measurement of two completely intersubjective measurements is not always completely intersubjective in general, even though this holds in classical and quantum theories \cite{Davies1976,Heinosaari2008,Haapasalo2014}.
 An explicit counterexample is presented in Example~\ref{ES and Ext but not CIS} in the End Matter.

-Proposition \ref{properties of intersubjectivity}-(ii) implies that adding noise does not improve the intersubjectivity of a measurement.
+Statement (ii) implies that adding noise does not improve the intersubjectivity of a measurement.
 This suggests that the quantification of (complete) intersubjectivity can also be interpreted as quantitative indicators of ``noiselessness" of measurements.
 Importantly, this interpretation aligns with the historical perspective: PVMs have traditionally been regarded as perfectly accurate, while POVMs are generalized measurements that may incorporate noise.
-Accordingly, the quantification of ``PVM-likeness" has also been discussed in the context of measuring noise \cite{Carmeli2007,Busch2009,Liu2021,Buscemi2024}.
+Accordingly, the quantification of ``PVM-likeness" has also been discussed in the context of measuring noise \cite{Carmeli2007,Busch2009,Liu2021,Mitra2022,Buscemi2024}.

-Proposition \ref{properties of intersubjectivity} demonstrates the importance of the degree of (complete) intersubjectivity.
-However, determining this value for a given measurement is generally nontrivial.
-Here, we present results for several simple cases.
+These observations demonstrate the importance of the degree of (complete) intersubjectivity.
+However, evaluating this quantity for a given measurement is generally nontrivial.
+We now present results for several simple cases.
 A coin-tossing measurement \(A=(\lambda_x1_S)_{x\in X}\) is (completely) \(\alpha\)-intersubjective if and only if

 In a classical system \(S\), a measurement \(A=(a_x)_{x\in X}\) is (completely) \(\alpha\)-intersubjective if and only if

 In a qubit system, an unbiased two-outcome measurement \cite{Busch2009} \(A=\bigl(\frac12(I+\bm\lambda\cdot\bm\sigma),\frac12(I-\bm\lambda\cdot\bm\sigma)\bigr)\), where \(\bm\sigma:=(\sigma_1,\sigma_2,\sigma_3)\) denotes the Pauli matrices, is (completely) \(\alpha\)-intersubjective if and only if